Regional county municipality: Census divisions

 Census divisions (CDs) are used for statistical purposes by Statistics Canada.
 Quebec is divided into 98 CDs, each of which is assigned a unique two-digit geographical code.
 For the most part, Census Divisions consist of a single RCM or TE (territory equivalent to an RCM), exactly as defined above.
 The only exceptions are five census divisions divided into 11 RCMs or TEs, two or three each.
 For a list, see List of regional county municipalities and equivalent territories in Quebec used as census divisions.

 Geographical code of Quebec

 All local municipalities, equivalent Aboriginal territories, Indian settlements and unorganized territories in Quebec are assigned a unique five-digit geographical code.
 The first two digits are the code of the census division in which the municipality is located.
 For a list of all municipalities in Quebec together with their legal status, geographical code and date of incorporation, see List of the official municipalities of Québec, Institut de la Statistique du Québec (ISQ).
-Note that the ISQ includes the six Indian settlements in the list, whereas the Répertoire des municipalités of the Ministère des Affaires municipales et régionales does not list them as separate from the legal municipalities or unorganized territories in which they are located.
+The ISQ includes the six Indian settlements in the list, whereas the Répertoire des municipalités of the Ministère des Affaires municipales et régionales does not list them as separate from the legal municipalities or unorganized territories in which they are located.
 Both sources include all other types of Aboriginal communities.